Compact finite difference: Order of Accuracy (Formal Valuation)

 One of the primary measures of value in a finite difference scheme is its order of accuracy, which reflects how rapidly the approximation error decreases as the grid is refined.
-A compact scheme can achieve an order of accuracy of ${O}(h^{2p})$, where hh is the grid spacing and pp is an integer denoting the formal order.
+A compact scheme can achieve an order of accuracy of ${O}(h^{2p})$, where $h$ is the grid spacing and $p$ is an integer denoting the formal order.

 Spectral Resolution

 Compact schemes are valued for their ability to resolve a broad range of spatial frequencies, a property often referred to as spectral-like resolution.
 This makes them particularly effective for problems involving wave propagation, sharp gradients, or turbulent flows, where high-frequency information is critical.
 Compared to explicit schemes, compact methods more accurately reproduce the amplitude and phase of sinusoidal components across a wide range of wavenumbers, closely mimicking the behavior of spectral (Fourier-based) methods.

 Dispersion and Dissipation Characteristics

 Another advantage of compact schemes is their favorable dispersion and dissipation properties: